-Pharaoh Ants are small, about 1/16-inch long, light yellow to red in color, with black markings on the abdomen.
+Pharaoh Ants are small, about 1/16-inch long.
+They colored light yellow to red, with black markings on the abdomen.

-Pharaoh Ants grow from egg to adult in about 45 days; queens live as long as 39 weeks
+Pharaoh Ants grow from egg to adult in about 45 days.
+The queens live as long as 39 weeks

-Phraoh Ants are a very common inside Ant in Florida.
+Phraoh Ants are common inside homes in Florida.
 Inside they are usually found in the kitchen and bathrooms, but workers

-are most commonly seen trailing along window sills and baseboards.
+are also commonly seen trailing along window sills and baseboards.

 Indoors they prefer to nest in recessed areas like wall voids, under some appliances, in wall outlets, and under carpets for protection.